aetperf/Edsger/README.md

 #### Permute

 Finally, the  `permute` argument (boolean with a default value of `False`) allows to permute the IDs of the nodes.
 If set to `True`, the node IDs will be reindexed to start from 0 and be contiguous for the inner computations, and the output will be reindexed to the original IDs, loading the same result as if the IDs were not permuted.
-The permutation may save memory and computation time for large graphs, for example if halp of the nodes are not actually used in the graph.
+The permutation may save memory and computation time for large graphs, for example if a significant ratio of the nodes are not actually used in the graph.

 ```python
 SHIFT = 1000